MushroomRL/mushroom-rl/docs/source/mushroom.environments.rst

 Environments
 ============

-In mushroom we distinguish between two different types of environment classes:
+In mushroom_rl we distinguish between two different types of environment classes:

 - proper environments